fluxkompensat0r/learn-linux-by-ctf/challenges/09/description.md

 # Your goal
 You need to find the flag hidden in the local created man page.
-The flag is hidden between _MeP Options_ and some _endian_ specific settings, happy searching!
+The flag is hidden in the description of the man page, happy searching!

 # Useful commands
 - man